InformaticsMatters/bandr/README.md

 Both images are available on the Docker hub.

->   Backup do not work for MySQL 8 at the moment.
+>   Backup does not work for MySQL 8 at the moment.
 In MySQL 8.0,
     **caching_sha2_password** is the default authentication plugin
     rather than **mysql_native_password**.
 See
     https://stackoverflow.com/questions/49963383/authentication-plugin-caching-sha2-password